A society which embraces diversity, celebrates connected communities, and has equitable employment opportunities for all.

 Who We Work With

-- young people currently seeking protection
+- young people seeking asylum (waiting on a protection outcome)

-- young people from a refugee background
+- young people from a refugee or migrant background

 We believe in the importance of hard work and fun in equal measure.

-Who is Scarf?
+What is Scarf?

 Why did Scarf start?